emanuelebuldrini/microsoft-graph-api-fetcher/README.md

 ```bash
 dotnet run
 ```
 The application will provide you a list of available commands: Type the command and press enter to execute it.
-The app fetch data from your Azure tenant using the configured Microsoft Graph API credentials.
+The app fetches data from your Azure tenant using the configured Microsoft Graph API credentials.

 **Console App commands**
   ```bash